eduardoboares/my-first-typescript-backend/README.md

 It restarts target node process when any of required files changes (as standard node-dev) but shares Typescript compilation process between restarts.
 Perfect to development.

 <h3>🚧 Cors</h3>
-Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.<br><br><br><br><br>
+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.<br>

+# 🔗 Reference<br>
+FERNANDES, Diego.
+TypeScript, o início, de forma prática | MasterClass #07.
+Available in: https://www.youtube.com/watch?v=0mYq5LrQN1s Access in: 16 april 2021.<br><br><br><br><br>

 <div align="center">
 👉🏼 <a href="https://www.linkedin.com/in/eduardo-pereira-boares/">See my Linkedin</a> 👈🏼